davekrh/ocp310_for_operations/01-lesson-getting_familiar.md

 Once you've logged into the portal using the student credentials provided by your instructor, proceed to the guestbook and register.
 This registration process will give you a student number and will provide the public IP address of the workstation.
 In a later lab, this page will also provide a graphical environment.

-You can download an ssh client for Windows at putty.org if need be.
-Once on the workstation, you may become root via “sudo -i”.
+You can download an ssh client for Windows at https://putty.org if need be.
+Once on the workstation, you may become root via `sudo -i`.

 ssh to the workstation and build an ansible hosts file suitable for managing your OpenShift environment:
 ```